-Although most anxiety disorders are highly treatable, life insurance companies will consider your condition when reviewing and approving your application for insurance.
+Although most anxiety disorders are easily treatable, life insurance companies will consider your condition when reviewing and approving your application for coverage.

 Fortunately, it is possible for patients with well-controlled anxiety to receive standard or even preferred rates!

-At JRC Insurance Group, our agents specialize in finding the most affordable life insurance options available to our clients by working with over 40 top-rated life insurance companies.
-In this article, we’ll explain what life insurance companies consider when approving an applicant with anxiety and we’ll provide some tips to help you save money on your policy.
+JRC Insurance Group specializes in finding the most-affordable life insurance options available to our clients by working with 63 top-rated providers.
+This article explains what the life insurance companies consider when approving someone that has been diagnosed with anxiety.

 Quick Article Guide

-3. How Much Will Life Insurance Cost Me If I’m Being Treated for Anxiety?
+- How Much Can I Expect to Spend on My Life Insurance if I’m Being Treated for Anxiety?

-Below, we’ve explained the typical rate classes we see for the most common anxiety disorders:
+In the following section, we’ve outlined the typical rate classes we see for the most common anxiety disorders:

-Generalized Anxiety Disorder (GAD) – GAD currently affects about 6.8 million people in the United States.
-This is a condition that causes an ongoing sense of feeling anxious or overwhelmed that interferes with a person’s daily activities.
-Most applicants with GAD can qualify for standard or even preferred rates as long as their anxiety has not resulted in a hospitalization.
+Generalized Anxiety Disorder (GAD) – Every year, GAD affects about 6.8 million people in the United States.
+This condition causes an ongoing sense of feeling anxious or overwhelmed that interferes with a person’s daily activities.
+Most applicants with GAD can qualify for standard or even preferred rates if their anxiety has not required hospitalization.

-It’s important to remember that the life insurance companies are going to consider your overall “risk” as a life insurance applicant.
-As a result, they will want to know about your overall general health.
+It’s important to remember that the life insurance companies are going to consider your overall “risk” as an insurance applicant.
+They'll also need to know about your general health, occupation, and family health history.

 In addition to some general questions about your health and medications, the insurance companies will also want to know if you maintain a healthy weight, eat a balanced diet, exercise regularly, and avoid tobacco and excessive alcohol consumption.

-It’s important to note that most life insurance companies will approve applicants that are prescribed more than one medication for their anxiety at a standard rate.
-However, a few of the companies that we represent will still offer Preferred Best rates to applicants in this situation as long as they are in overall excellent health.
+It’s important to note that most life insurance companies will not approve applicants that are prescribed more than one medication for their anxiety.
+However, there are a few companies like Prudential that will offer Preferred rate classes to applicants if they're in good health.

-If you would like to see rates based on your actual age, or for a different amount of coverage, we can help.
-Please feel free to give us a call toll-free at 855-247-9555 or request a free instant online quote here.
+If you would like to see rates based on your actual age, or for a different amounts of coverage, we're here to help.
+Give us a call toll-free at 855-247-9555 or you can request a instant online quote using the form below.

 It’s important to remember that not all life insurance companies have the same health and lifestyle guidelines.
 Many life insurance companies have specific conditions that they specialize with and applying with the right company can save you a considerable amount of money.